techjb/Vector-Tiles-Google-Maps/README.md

 A JavaScript library that render Vector Tiles in Google Maps.

-This library has been developed to render vector tiles in Google Maps.
-It has been used the library [Leaflet.MapboxVectorTile](https://github.com/SpatialServer/Leaflet.MapboxVectorTile) as a start point.
+It has been started to develop with the code from the library [Leaflet.MapboxVectorTile](https://github.com/SpatialServer/Leaflet.MapboxVectorTile).
 The library contains funcionality to provide cache, feature filters, feature styles, onclick event, and show/hide layers.

 Further work would be to load [Mapxbox GL Styles](https://docs.mapbox.com/mapbox-gl-js/style-spec/) in Google Maps.